 Which model suits your budget and needs?
 Where the heck in Singapore can you purchase drones for your aerial photography hobby?
 We’ll get you in the zone.

-We’ve got them smartphone photographers, professional photographers… and those who own drones and take insane aerial shots.
-We’re just as fascinated with the buzz behind drones, quadcopters and aerial photography in Singapore, which is fast becoming a favourite hobby here.
-We summed up a nifty guide on drones to help you figure out these tech wonders.
+These days, we’ve got them smartphone photographers, professional photographers… and those who own drones and take insane aerial shots.
+We’re just as fascinated with the buzz behind drones, quadcopters and aerial photography in Singapore, which is fast becoming a popular hobby here.
+Curious to find out more?
+We summed up a nifty guide to help you figure out these tech wonders.

 Which drone should I buy?